-- Student & Faculty Orientation: Tips on personal safety while on campus and in the surrounding community, information on registering bicycles and computers on campus, and information regarding local laws and regulations. - Active Harmer Response Training: In-person training offered to Resident Advisors (RA) and campus departments (by request) on actions you should take if you encounter an active harmer. - Clery Compliance & Campus Security Authority (CSA) Training: In-person and online training provided to all CSAs regarding their responsibilities under the Clery Act and mechanisms in place to report Clery related offenses.
-This training is encouraged and recommended in compliance with the provisions of the Clery Act. - Housing Liaison Program: CUPD officers are connected with Hall Directors and Ras to serve as liaisons and provide safety tips and solve problems in the residence halls. - Throughout the year, CUPD personnel also routinely present information or facilitate programs for student organizations, campus departments, and residence halls on a variety of educational strategies and tips on how to protect themselves. - In addition to presentations offered by CUPD, information is available on a variety of topics through CUPD's Community Outreach.
-This site offers information and videos designed to enhance student awareness and personal safety.
+- Student & Faculty Orientation: Tips on personal safety while on campus and in the surrounding community, information on registering bicycles and computers on campus, and information regarding local laws and regulations. - Active Harmer Response Training: In-person training offered to Resident Advisors (RA) and campus departments (by request) on actions you should take if you encounter an active harmer. - Clery Compliance & Campus Security Authority (CSA) Training: In-person and online training provided to all CSAs regarding their responsibilities under the Clery Act at least every three years.
+This training is required for all CSAs.
+Online training is accessible to the entire campus community via Skillsoft online learning management system.
+This system further tracks compliance and progress with our CSA training efforts. - Housing Liaison Program: CUPD officers are connected with Hall Directors and RAs to serve as liaisons and provide safety tips and solve problems in the residence halls. - Throughout the year, CUPD personnel also routinely present information or facilitate programs for student organizations, campus departments, and residence halls on a variety of educational strategies and tips on how to protect themselves. - In addition to presentations offered by CUPD, information is available on a variety of topics through CUPD's Community Outreach site.
+This site offers information, and videos designed to enhance student awareness and personal safety.